sylv-ia/modular-bot/README.md

 modular-bot supports 3 types of commands: exact, includes, startsWith.

-Exact commands run if a meessage is equal to the phrase string.
+Exact commands run if a message is equal to the phrase string.
-Includes commands run if a meessage includes the phrase string.
-StartsWith commands run if a meessage starts with the phrase string.
+Includes commands run if a message includes the phrase string.
+StartsWith commands run if a message starts with the phrase string.

 The command types are all aptly named, really.